Skip to navigation Skip to content

 Inform the paying parent of the liability, the amount of their first payment and when it will be due.

-If the payer is unable to pay the liability, the Service Officer should discuss the payer’s circumstances which lead to the inability to pay, and offer possible options.
-For example, if it is a short term inability to pay, a payment arrangement may be appropriate or a referral to external services.
+If the payer is unable to pay the liability, discuss the payer’s circumstances which lead to the inability to pay, and offer possible options.
+E.g., if it is a short term inability to pay, a payment arrangement may be appropriate or a referral to external services.
 If the payer is just unable or unwilling to pay the court ordered amount, they may be able to apply for a LINE.
-See References for a link to The Child Support Guide 3.4.5: Suspension for unemployment (low-income non-enforcement period) or ask the courts to vary the order.
+See References for a link to the Child Support Guide 9.2.5 Suspension for unemployment (low-income non-enforcement period) or ask the courts to vary the order.

 Advise the payer of their right to seek a stay order for the period until a decision is made on the new court order.
 Note that the court will not automatically grant a stay.
-Ensure they understand that Child Support may take enforcement action if they do not make payments and no stay order is in place.
+Make sure they understand that Child Support may take enforcement action if they do not make payments and there is not a stay order in place.

 Discuss payment options with the customer.